dznym/Projet_node_CDOF5_Yannis_Guilherme_Dany_Noufel/README.md

 Node.js: To run our server-side TypeScript code and manage the backend of our application.

+Swagger : To document and test our API endpoints efficiently, we implemented Swagger, providing a clear interface for API exploration and interaction.

 Then we integrated some other technologies to make it work:

 React: To build a dynamic and responsive user interface for our todo application on the frontend.